 SBS draws attention to Connections Program in Broken Hill

-On Valentine’s Day (14 February) at 8:30pm, SBS Viceland will bring to light an important issue that many people in Australia struggle with – loneliness.
+On 28 February at 9:30pm, SBS Viceland will bring to light an important issue that many people in Australia struggle with – loneliness.
 The segment will feature Mission Australia’s Connections Program which links socially isolated people to find friendship and confidence in the community.
 Since it opened in August 2017, the Connections program has helped over 90 people struggling with loneliness and mental health in Broken Hill, NSW.

 Many people who participate in the program are hesitant to reach out to friends or afraid to go out and make new ones because of illness or other barriers.
 It can feel especially daunting for people to go out on their own.